 Canvas Transitions

 Section titled “Canvas Transitions”Global Transition settings apply to the Main Canvas by default.
-The Vertical Canvas always uses a Cut when switching scenes.
-This avoids unexpected movement or animation between vertical scenes, which is especially important when a single vertical layout is reused across multiple scenes.
+The Portrait Canvas always uses a Cut when switching scenes.
+This avoids unexpected movement or animation between portrait scenes, which is especially important when a single portrait layout is reused across multiple scenes.

 To apply the same transition to both canvases: